rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  free speech, the same office where Vera and Linares filed their original complaints.
 *  Much had changed since their initial visit when they returned to Sitacuaro empty-handed.
 *  With two journalists killed at the same outlet, the monitor's case had become one of the most
 *  notorious to reach the office in years.
-Ricardo S·nchez PÈrez del Pozo, the young prosecutor
+Ricardo S√°nchez P√©rez del Pozo, the young prosecutor
 *  who heads the office, greeted me formally and offered a description of the inner workings of
 *  his unit.
 The department had been charged with, among other tasks, taking over investigations of
 *  attacks on journalists when local investigators or elected officials might themselves be complicit.